OliverIgnetik/black-hole-numerical-simulation/README.md

 ## Future Work

-- Write up an accompanying latex formatted article explaining the mathematics of the simulation
 - Generalize code to account for black holes with angular momentum
 - Work on **incorporating the initial data in the evolution equations**
 - Generalize this approach to the moving puncture method to model binary neutron star precession